Tilted sensitivity analysis in matched observational studies: Comparing the tilted and conventional sensitivity analyses through design sensitivity

-While heuristic arguments using Proposition \ref{prop:bounds} can aid intuition, we now use Monte-Carlo simulation to compare the design sensitivities of the tilted and conventional approaches under the generative model described in \S\ref{sec:gen}.
-We vary the number of matched controls the distribution $F_\varepsilon$ in (\ref{eq:gen}), and the choice of test statistic.
+The expansion-based results in Theorem \ref{thm:designsens} are valid for $m$-statistics of the form (\ref{eq:trim}) for $\tau$ in a range $0<\tau<\tilde{\tau}$; however, the value $\tilde{\tau}$ depends upon both the test statistic and the error distribution, making it less clear how well the results characterize behavior for moderately sized treatment effects.
+We now use Monte Carlo simulation to compare the design sensitivities of the tilted and conventional approaches under the generative model described in \S\ref{sec:gen}.
+We vary the number of matched controls, the distribution $F_\epsilon$ in (\ref{eq:gen}), and the choice of test statistic.
 We consider matching with $J=2,3$ and $5$ controls and compare performance with three different test statistics.
-We use the difference in means statistic; the aligned rank statistic of \citet{hod63} with alignment by stratum means; and the $m$-statistic $T = \sum_{i=1}^I\sum_{j=1}^{J+1}Z_{ij}\sum_{\ell=1}^{J+1}\psi_{hu,2.5}(Y_{ij}-Y_{i\ell})$, where $\psi_{hu, 2.5}(x) = \text{sgn}(x)\min\{|x|/\hat{s}, 2.5\}$ and $\hat{s}$ is the sample median of the $IJ(J-1)/2$ values $|Y_{ij}-Y_{i\ell}|$, $j\neq \ell$.
-This $m$-statistic is inspired by the loss function of \citet{hub81}, and is described in detail in \citet{ros07}.
+We use the difference in means statistic; the aligned rank statistic of \citet{hod63} with alignment by stratum means; and the trimmed $m$-statistic with $\iota=0, h=2.5\hat{s}$, where $\hat{s}$ is the sample median of the $IJ(J+1)/2$ values $|Y_{ij}-Y_{i\ell}|$, $j< \ell$.
+This $m$-statistic is described in detail in \citet{ros13}.
 We consider distributions for the errors in (\ref{eq:gen}) that are Normal, $t_3$, $\text{Exp}(1)-1$, and $1-\text{Exp}(1)$, where Exp($\lambda$) is an exponential distribution with rate parameter $\lambda$.
 The Normal and $t_3$ distributions are symmetric, while $\text{Exp}(1)-1$, and $1-\text{Exp}(1)$ are right-skewed and left-skewed respectively.
-We set $\tau/\sigma = 1/2$ where $\tau$ is defined as in (\ref{eq:gen}) and $\sigma^2 = \text{Var}(\varepsilon_{1ij} - \varepsilon_{0i\ell})$, $j\neq \ell$; this accounts for differences in the variances of the generative models, measuring treatment effects in units of the standard deviations of the potential treated minus control differences for individuals in the same matched set.
-For each setting, we compute the design sensitivities of the tilted and conventional approaches through $I=100,000$ Monte-Carlo simulations.
+We set $\tau/\sigma = 1/2$ where $\tau$ is defined as in (\ref{eq:gen}) and $\sigma^2 = \text{Var}(\varepsilon_{1ij} - \varepsilon_{0i\ell})$, $j\neq \ell$; this accounts for differences in the variances of the generative models, measuring treatment effects in units of the standard deviations of the potential observed differences for individuals in the same matched set.
+For each setting, we compute the design sensitivities of the tilted and conventional approaches through $I=100,000$ Monte Carlo simulations.